 What to see in Boboli Gardens:

-Near the entrance from PItti Palace you’ll spot some fake grottos that used to have water-effect filled with statues.
+Near the entrance from PItti Palace you’ll find some artificial grottos that used to have water-effect filled with statues.
 The most famous, the Grotta Grande, is a mannerist fantasy designed by Bernardo Buontalenti between 1583 and 1593, dripping with phoney stalactites.
 It has three chambers of allegorical statues, that speak of alchemy, natural elements and sensuality.
 The most intriguing is Giambologna’s “Venus” in the last chamber.

-A large avenue leads you to the Isolotto in the southern part of the park.
+A large avenue, flanked by cypress trees and a series of statues by different eras, leads you to the Isolotto in the southern part of the park.
 It’s a big pond with an island at its centre and various statues of mythical and fantastical creatures.
 Perseus emerges from the water on horseback, and Giambologna’s “Oceanus” watches over his small sea, surrounded by the statues of three rivers (Ganges, Nile, Euphrates).
 You can also spot Andromeda who is chained to the rock.

 Join this Guided Tour of Boboli Gardens & Palatine Gallery => Immerse yourself in Tuscan art, architecture, and landscaping.
 Tick 3 of Florence’s top sights—Pitti Palace, the Palatina Gallery, and Boboli Gardens—off your must-see list on a single tour!